0xd3d5ec/brave-security-toolkit/README.md

 # Why & How?

 # Features
-- Installs most popular extensions used by the security community.
+- Installs most popular extensions used by the infosec community.
 - Prompt the user to install burpsuite certificate.
 - Prompt the user to install owasp zap proxy certificate.
 - Download large list of User-Agents for User-Agent Switcher extension.